GeneTranslationLab-IRB/tRNAstudio/README.md

 - **Reports.**
-This folder contains a report (interactive .html) with the characterization for each group and one report with the comparison of the groups.
+This folder contains a report (interactive .html) with the characterization for each group and one report with the comparison between the two groups.
+Inside the report you have links (Titles in blue) with additional information on some of the analysis.

 ## ADAPTING tRNAstudio TO ANALYZE DATASETS FROM NON-HUMAN SPECIES.